tomhaines432/acme-supermarket-test/README.md

 *   Run `yarn` to install dependencies
 *   Run `yarn test` to run the unit tests

+## API

+In order to create an instance of the basket object, use:
+`let basket = new Basket(pricingRules)`

+`pricingRules` should be object in the following form:

+    [productId]:{
+        buyOneGetOneFree: [boolean],
+        buyInBulk: [boolean]
+    }

+To add an item to the basket, call the `add` method on the basket instance.

+    let basket = new Basket(pricingRules)
+    basket.add(item)

+`item` should be an object in the following form:

+    {
+        price: 1.23,
+        bulkPrice: 1.15,
+        id: "FR1",
+        name: "Fruit Tea"
+    }

 ## Description of the problem

 ACME's quest for global domination has prompted us to open a supermarket – we sell only three products: